Everything you need for making leather dog collars and leads

 LEATHER

 Leather is an excellent choice for making dog collars and leads due to its durability, comfort, and timeless appeal.
-Its natural strength ensures reliability, making it a secure option for dogs of all sizes, while its soft, flexible texture helps prevent chafing and irritation.
-Unlike synthetic materials, high-quality leather is biodegradable and ages beautifully, developing a unique patina over time.
+Its natural strength provides a reliable and secure option for dogs of all sizes, while its soft, flexible structure helps reduce the risk of chafing and irritation during everyday wear.

-It also offers endless customisation options, from dyeing and engraving to hand-stitching, allowing for truly unique designs.
-With proper care, leather products can last for years, making them a worthwhile investment for both pet owners and professional makers.
-Combining tradition, craftsmanship, and practicality, leather remains a top choice for those seeking stylish, long-lasting, and eco-friendly dog accessories.
+With the correct care and maintenance, leather collars and leads can last for many years, making them a long-term and worthwhile investment for both pet owners and professional makers.
+Combining tradition, craftsmanship, and practicality, leather continues to be a trusted choice for stylish, durable, and high-quality dog accessories.

 TOP TIP